 The states and territories have enacted legislation to enable the trading of water rights.
-Generally, there are capital gains tax (CGT) and/or general taxation consequences from the sale, transfer or ending of water licences, allocations, quotas or entitlements.
+Generally, there are capital gains tax (CGT) and/or general taxation consequences from the sale, transfer or ending of water licences, allocations, quotas and entitlements.

-Water rights, such as licences and water allocations are CGT assets.
+Water rights, such as licences and water allocations, are CGT assets.
 The permanent trade of a water right constitutes the disposal of a CGT asset.
-A temporary trade of these rights also constitutes a CGT event - exactly which CGT event will depend on the facts of each case and the rules governing the trade.
-Whether there are general income tax consequences as a result of a water trade also depends on your particular circumstances.
+A temporary trade of a water right also constitutes a CGT event - exactly which CGT event will depend on the facts of each case and the rules governing the trade.
+Whether there are general income tax consequences as a result of trading a water right also depends on your particular circumstances.
 If you are uncertain, write to the Tax Office and request a private ruling on how the tax laws apply to your situation.